 Full public financing is still the gold standard for getting private money out of elections.

-None of these partial funding programs is perfect and most do little about the curse of outside money.
+None of these partial funding programs is perfect and they do not fully address the problem of outside money.
 Full public financing is still the gold standard for getting private money out of elections.
 But all of these plans are a step forward and much better than leaving things in the sorry state they are in now.

 Unfortunately, however, public support for the best reform – public financing – is a little less strong.
 While voters in states that have Clean Elections overwhelmingly support it, nationwide polls show that 50% support it and 44% oppose it.
 In addition, where reformers have tried to pass Clean Elections, special interests and many politicians have fought hard against it.
 Many incumbents benefit from our current system and amass large financial war chests that discourage challengers.
 And special interests are loath to give up one of their main sources of political influence.